bioAI-Oslo/Spikeometric/docs/modules/models.rst

 These three steps form the core of the GLM and LNP models, and each class must implement them in the :func:`input`, :func:`non_linearity` and :func:`emit_spikes` functions, respectively.

+The :class:`BaseModel` class implements the core functionality of the GLM and LNP models, and the :class:`SAModel` class implements the core functionality of the activation-based models.

 Base models
 ------------